Automotive Interiors Expo 2017 proves to be a resounding success

 “The designers and the OEMs come here, and that makes it a great show for us to attend,” said Klaus Blaschke, CEO of Embossed Solutions.
 “At other events, these people don’t come.
 Here the mix of visitors is ideal for us.
 They are looking for new ideas, and we can offer them.”

 “There are not many exhibitions for interiors, and we have seen this exhibition start small but grow.
 We have visited in the past, but we made the decision to come back as an exhibitor because of the very good logistics at the location, and the extremely good visitors,” agreed Katrin Torkler, sales department director at Tenowo.
 “It’s made it possible to make high-quality contacts with the right people.
 It simply made sense for us to come here.”

 “The show has been great for meeting new customers, but also for connecting with our existing client base,” added Texno’s Barbara Paccioretti.

 “We’re very happy,” said Joerg Hilske of Reell Precision.
 “We’ve made some good contacts, and some really great contacts that we hope will lead to something, moving forward.
 This expo allows us to show individual products but also the applications of those products.”

 “We’ve been keen to connect with all the OEM people that are here, as well as Tier 1s – it’s good to get some face time with these people,” said Andy Bone, sales director at Formaplex.
-“The show is bigger than last year, and has a very high quality of visitor once again.”
+“The show is bigger than last year, and has a very high quality of visitors once again.”

 Much like the exhibitors, visitors to the Stuttgart Messe over the three days were impressed with this year’s expo.